chumphrey-cmd/Ollama-RAG-Work/readme.md

 # Ollama RAG

-**NOTE: Utilized personal laptop with 3 NVIDIA RTX A6000 in a Windows Environment**
+**NOTE: Utilized PC with 3 NVIDIA RTX A6000 in a Windows Environment**

 ## Prerequisites